rajaganaa/rajaganaa.github.io/index.md

     body: `<p>Most LLM pipelines are, at their core, sophisticated prompt chains.
 You send a query, you get a response.
 Maybe you add retrieval.
 Maybe you add a tool call.
 But the fundamental architecture is linear: input → model → output.</p>
 <p>Antahkarana is different.
 It routes complex queries through specialised cognitive stages — each responsible for a distinct aspect of reasoning — before synthesising a final response.
 The inspiration came from an unlikely source: Vedantic philosophy.</p>
 <h3>The cognitive architecture</h3>
-<p>In Vedantic thought, the <em>antahkarana</em> is the inner instrument of the mind — four distinct functions: <strong>manas</strong> (perception and doubt), <strong>buddhi</strong> (discrimination and decision), <strong>chitta</strong> (memory and conditioning), and <strong>ahamkara</strong> (the ego that integrates everything into a coherent self).</p>
+<p>In Vedantic thought, the <em>antahkarana</em> is the inner instrument of the mind — four distinct functions: <strong>manas</strong> (perception and doubt), <strong>buddhi</strong> (discrimination and decision), <strong>chitta</strong> (memory and conditioning), and <strong>ahamkara</strong> (the ego that integrates everything).</p>
 <p>I mapped these directly to LLM reasoning stages.
-Manas handles initial query parsing and ambiguity detection.
-Buddhi routes the query to the appropriate specialised module.
-Chitta manages retrieval memory via FAISS vector search.
-The integration layer synthesises outputs without the "ego" problem — no single module dominates; the best answer wins.</p>
+The result earned an Indian patent filing and a submitted IEEE paper — now indexed on Google Scholar and linked to my ORCID researcher identity.</p>
 <h3>Why it works better</h3>
 <p>The key insight is that different reasoning tasks require different cognitive postures.
-A factual retrieval query should not be processed the same way as a complex multi-step inference problem.
-By routing explicitly, Antahkarana applies the right tool to the right task — and the 2,500-sample validation showed measurable improvements in coherence on complex multimodal queries.</p>
+By routing explicitly, Antahkarana applies the right tool to the right task — and the 2,500-sample validation showed measurable improvements in coherence on complex multimodal queries.</p>`
-<p>The patent covers the routing and decision architecture.
-The IEEE paper covers the full experimental methodology.
-The framework is at github.com/rajaganaa/antahkarana-reasoning-framework.</p>`
   },
   {
     tag: 'AGENTIC AI',